U.S. Route 79: Kentucky

 US 79 enters Kentucky from Tennessee in Todd County west of Guthrie and runs northeast into Logan County, now terminating at the junction of US 68 on the east side of Russellville on its bypass around the south side, 26.8 mi from the Tennessee state line, after formerly terminating at a junction with US 431 in Russellville.
 It currently does not touch KY 79, whose southern terminus is at Russellville.
 That highway extends northward to the Ohio River, into Indiana.
 It is unknown if KY 79 was meant to be a northern extension of US 79.

 History

+Approved in 1837 by the Kentucky legislature, US 79 played a key role in the early development of Western Kentucky.
+It also helped with commerce and trade between Tennessee, Texas, and as previously stated, Kentucky.
 Until 1944, US 79's northern terminus was in West Memphis, Arkansas.
 Until 1991, US 79's southern terminus was in Austin, Texas.